agileware/civicrm-end-user-guide/docs/events/what-is-civievent.md

 The chapters in this section take you through everything you need to know in order to get the most from CiviEvent.
-Below are a few concepts you might find helpful for you before you begin to set up your event.
+Below are a few concepts you might find helpful before you begin to set up your event.
 You will put these concepts into practical use when following the step-by-step tasks in the next chapters of this section.